 Graduate students must maintain a 3.0 Cumulative Grade Point Average (CGPA) for successful completion of the program of study.
 A graduate student with a CGPA of less than 3.0 after attempting 6 semester hours will be placed on Academic Probation.
-If the graduate student who is placed on Academic Probation needs to complete only pass/no pass courses for the remainder of their program, the student is required to register for a graduate course(s) that is evaluated with a letter grade and raise the CGPA to at least a 3.0 to successfully fulfill the graduation requirements.
-Failure to do so will result in Academic Dismissal.
+If the graduate student who is placed on Academic Probation needs to complete only Pass/No Pass courses for the remainder of their program, the student is required to register for a graduate course(s) that is evaluated with a letter grade and raise the CGPA to at least a 3.0 to successfully fulfill the graduation requirements.
+Failure to do so will result in Academic Dismissal from the program.